apache/mxnet/docs/tutorials/speech_recognition/baidu_warp_ctc.md

 ```

 The OCR example is constructed as follows:

 1. It generates a 80x30-pixel image for a 4-digit captcha using a Python captcha library.
-2. The 80x30 image is used as 80 input for lstm, and every input is one column of the image (a 30 dim vector).
+2. The 80x30 image is used as 80 input for LSTM, and every input is one column of the image (a 30 dim vector).
 3. The output layer use CTC loss.

-The following code shows detailed construction of the net:
+The following code shows the detailed construction of the net:

 ```
   def lstm_unroll(num_lstm_layer, seq_len,